stanleylio/coraltank/README.md

 # coraltank

-Scripts for a custom aquarium thermostat designed for experiments at [HIMB](http://gatescorallab.com/).
-The thermostat attempts to regulate the temperature of a water tank to follow a given temperature profile.
-It controls solenoid valves that feed hot and cold water into the tank while monitoring the tank temperature with submerged temperature probe(s).
+Scripts for a custom aquarium temperature controller designed for experiments at [HIMB](http://gatescorallab.com/).
+The controller is designed to regulate the temperature of a water tank to follow a given temperature profile.
+Instead of using heaters, it controls solenoid valves for hot and cold water (supplied externally) feeding into the tank.
+Tank temperature is monitored by submerged temperature probe(s).
 The implementation is simple; the interesting bits perhaps are the requirements:

 ## Requirements for the thermostat